openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Note that the example above also implies that you use the same naming convention (`[Room]_Camera_[Action]`) and the folders where your GIF files are stored are called `/camera-[room]/` where `[room]` is simply `[Room]` but in lowercase.

-## Using the LOGS to show DEBUG or TRACE
+## Using the Logs for DEBUG and TRACE

 Any issues from FFmpeg will only get seen in DEBUG level (and TRACE).
 Without enabling DEBUG you will be missing key feedback that is telling you what may be causing your issues which may be as simple as a folder is missing, or there is a permission issue.

-There are two log files discussed here, openHAB.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
+There are two log files discussed here, openhab.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
 On some systems with slow disk access like SD cards, the writing of a log file can greatly impact on performance.
 We can turn on/up logs to fault find issues, and then disable them to get the performance back when everything is working.